 Use these websites as much as possible with your student during class to have him or her learn directly how to use these great tools!

-Also discover the rates of Portuguese courses...
+Also discover the prep for a Portuguese tutoring session.

 Teaching Portuguese with an Application